 - The attributes of John while working at Acme that includes Company name, Title/Designation, Office phone, Manager, etc.

 - The attributes of John associated to a Relationship at Acme like a project implementation or business unit.
 In this scenario, the attributes are like Role, etc.

 The above three categories of attributes are stored in the Person object model in the following three Gainsight objects:

 - Relationship Person

-For more information on the Gainsight Person object model, refer Gainsight Person Object Model.
+For more information on the Gainsight Person object model, refer to the Gainsight Person Object Model article.

 You can load data into Gainsight Person through different ingestion channels, as required.
 For more information, refer to the Channels to ingest data into Gainsight Person article.

 These Objects are set up, shipped and controlled entirely by Gainsight.
 They are system driven and cannot be customised or modified by Admins.
 In these objects, neither the schema nor the data is editable.
 Data cannot be uploaded or deleted from system objects.
 A good example for an System Object is Activity Timeline.
 Admins can view the system objects from Administration > Data Management.